jonnyburch/jonnyburch-astro/src/content/posts/the-bifurcation-of-product-design.md

 And if so, how many of each will any team need?
 And where will they come from?
 I for one would love to see someone step from a different discipline into the creative side, without fear of having to learn how to build good Figma components.

+Will each design team continue to take a stance here?
+Only hiring designers with technical chops or choosing to make their design team taste makers while giving engineers more autonomy over the front end?

 Finally, how do these groups work together to build something that truly makes sense for an end user?

 One thing I'm convinced of: for designers wanting to create at the edge of what's possible in this moment of pure invention, they're going to have to embrace a new path.
 A path that involves both deep instrospection and a growth mindset.